sude427/Landing-Page/README.md

 # Landing-Page

-Landing page that opens sideways when hover
+    Landing page that opens sideways when hover.